 Restricting this to just 10 things has been difficult.
 Below are five of my favourite Corsican things, places or experiences: find the next five here.
-They are all part of the landscape/history/culture that inspired The House at Zaronza and will continue to inspire my future writing about Corsica, whether fiction or non-fiction.
+They are all part of the landscape/history/culture that inspired my novels The House at Zaronza and The Corsican Widow and will continue to inspire my future writing about Corsica, whether fiction or non-fiction.

 The Prehistoric Site at Filitosa